aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 + SDK initialization:
 SDK initialization should be done before using BoAT SDK.
 The contents of this interface include:
    1. Initialization of wallet list
 The wallet list is a data structure that contains a fixed number of wallets and wallet-related usage information.
-The wallet-related usage information includes wallet usage identification, wallet name, and blockchain to which the wallet belongs.The wallet list is a global resource.
+The wallet-related usage information includes wallet usage identification, wallet name, and blockchain to which the wallet belongs.
+The wallet list is a global resource.
 The initialization of the wallet list means that each member in the data structure is initialized once, such as initializing the use identifier as unused, and initializing the wallet as a null pointer.
    2. Other global resource initialization
 If some third-party libraries used by the SDK need to be initialized before calling, they should be initialized here, such as the third-party library cURL used by the RPC layer.